mblackgeo/flask-cognito-jwt-example/README.md

 ![Architecture](architecture.png)

 A high level overview of how the application works is as follows.
-The Flask application includes a number of routes:
+The Flask application includes a number of blueprints:

 * [`home`](src/webapp/home/routes.py): a simple homepage that includes a login link.
 * [`auth`](src/webapp/auth/routes.py): login, post-login, and logout routes.